Non-accessible localizations: Non-accessible localizations

 \begin{thm} Let $n \geq -1$ and let $f : \prod_{i:I} (A_i \to B_i)$ be a family of $(n-1)$-connected maps, with no smallness hypotheses on $I$, $A_i$ or $B_i$.
 Then the subuniverse of $n$-truncated $f$-local types in $\UU$ is reflective. \end{thm}

 \begin{proof} Recall that a type is $n$-truncated if and only if it is local with respect to the single map $S^{n+1} \to 1$.
-Motivated by this, consider the extended family $\bar{f}$, indexed by $I + 1$, which also includes the map $S^{n+1} \to 1$.
+Motivated by this, consider the extended family $\bar{f}$, indexed by $I + 1$, which is defined to be $f$ on the left summand and which sends elements of the right summand to the map $S^{n+1} \to 1$.
 Then a type is $\bar{f}$-local if and only if it is $f$-local and $n$-truncated.

 Let $\UU'$ be a universe containing $\UU$, $I$ and all of the types $A_i$ and $B_i$.
 By~\cite[Theorem~2.18]{RSS}, the subuniverse of $\bar{f}$-local types in $\UU'$ is reflective.
 By \cref{pr:restrict}, it is enough to show that for $X : \UU$, $L_{\bar{f}}X$ is small.
 By \cref{le:truncated-type}, $L_{\bar{f}} X$ is $(n+1)$-locally small.
 Now, since all of the maps in the family $\bar{f}$ are $(n-1)$-connected (including the additional map $S^{n+1} \to 1$), and the $(n-1)$-connected maps are the left class in an orthogonal factorization system, \cite[Theorem~3.12]{CORS} implies that the map $\eta : X \to L_{\bar{f}}X$ is $(n-1)$-connected.
 Therefore, by \cref{pr:smallness}, $L_{\bar{f}} X$ is small. \end{proof}